 24) Compress your images and name the file before uploading

 One simple tip to help you optimize for SEO on your blog is to compress all of your images.
 Smaller images load more quickly, and you can use a free online image compressor.
+(Ugh, I actually pay for this now.
+The blogging expenses really do add up eventually).

 Another simple thing that makes a huge difference for SEO is naming your images before uploading.
-For example, on my desktop I named all of the images in this blog “2024 how to start a blog” before even uploading them to my website.
+For example, on my desktop I named all of the images in this blog “2026 how to start a blog” before even uploading them to my website.

 25) Make sure your website is compatible with mobile

 A huge chunk of readers will be accessing your website from their cell phones!
 Make sure that your website looks good viewed on both a cellphone and desktop.
-This is especially true if you use social media to promote your blog posts or you are an online content creator.

 26) Regularly Update, SEO Audit, and link to new content

 Your work on a blog post does not finish when you hit “publish”!
-One of the best things you can do to have a successful blog is go back through your old content and update it.
+One of the best things you can do to have a successful blog in 2026 is go back through your old content and update it.
 In general, I set aside one full day a month to comb over my old content and make sure it is up-to-date.
-Sometimes, I add to the content and/or work in more keywords.
+Sometimes, I add to the content and/or work in different keywords.
 Always, I add relevant links in old content to newer content.

-Once a quarter, I sit down for 2-3 days and audit my entire website.
+Once a year, I sit down for 2-3 days and audit my entire website.
 I record which articles preform the best, which are making the most sales through affiliate linking, which are generating the most Substack subscriptions, and which are generating the most leads for digital products.

 In addition, I record where on Google these articles rank for desired keywords.
 After recording the statistics for each post with a pen and paper, I make sure each article is up-to-date.
 Often I will also tweak affiliate links or ads based on what has worked best across my website.